BradleyCodeU/bradleycodeu.github.io/_apcsa/u01a_pt/U01aPaintCalcIntOnly-old/instructions.md

 You are painting a room and need to calculate the amount of paint that must be purchased.
 All inputs and outputs will be stored as integers.
 Even the final cost will be an integer.

+### Assume 1 gallon of paint will cover 300 square feet.

-- Fill in the body of the static method calculateWallArea(intlength, width, height, num_doors, num_windows) Assume that doors are 21 square feet and windows are 12 square feet.
+- Fill in the body of the static method calculateWallArea(int length, width, height, num_doors, num_windows) Assume that doors are 21 square feet and windows are 12 square feet.
+This method returns an int

 - In the main method...
   - Prompt the user for the length, width, height, etc.